 Set mutually agreed goals and metrics - focusing on the customer

 Make clear what roles entail and understand how you impact each other

-4. Look Back, Because History Repeats Itself
+4. Look Back, Because Past Experiences Are Valuable

 Learning from experience is always a good thing.
 But it’s beneficial during the peak shopping season.
 Every service interaction explains how customers are feeling or experiencing your brand.

-When you’ve got connected data across channels, you can look back to past years and see where failures could be neutralised.
+When you’ve got connected data across channels, you can look back to past years and see where failures could be neutralized.
 Perhaps you made every customer happy, but it cost you dearly in human resources.
-Perhaps you noticed queries of type A go down at busy times, but queries of type B go up massively.
+Maybe you noticed queries of type A go down at busy times, but queries of type B go up massively.
 This will tell you where to focus your efforts to streamline your team for the busiest quarter.

 Go For Smooth-Flowing Customer Service All Year Round

 Many customer service software solutions are out there – but ask yourself this: do they put your customer service agents and customers first?